-The failures and ill effects in vaccinating are due almost entirely to carelessness.
-Vaccinators should be chesen for their precise and careful habits in all they do.
+THE failures and ill effects in vaccinating are due almost entirely to carelessness.
+Vaccinators should be chosen for their precise and careful habits in all they do.
 They should be resolute in not using at any time, for their own convenience or otherwise, lymph for vaccinating that they are in any doubt about.
 If they doubt of its fitness for use, their doubts will nearly always be found to be well grounded, for doubtful lymph nine times in ten ends in disappointment.
 Supposing it takes some effect, the patient is badly or indifferently protected, and cannot be effectually vaccinated again, the bad vaccination interfering with the success of a repetition of the operation.
 More mischief is perhaps done by using lymph for vaccinating taken at too late a stage of the progress of the vesicle than from all other causes put together.
 The lymph should be taken before the formation of the areola, when the vesicle is fully developed; the day week from the vaccination is the best time.
 When lymph can be obtained, as it often can, before the end of the week it is far better, more certain of success, than that taken beyond the week.
-If by chance there is any delay in the progress of the vesicles, and lymph is wanted from them for vaccinating other persons, the lymph should be taken when the delayed vesicles have reached the stage that vesicles generally do, from good lymph in a fine healthy child, at the week's end.
+If by chance there is any delay in the progress of the vesicles have reached the stage that vesicles generally do, from good lymph in a fine healthy child, at the week's end.
 This, all persons practically acquainted with vaccination will readily be able to distinguish.